castacks/config_helper/README.md

 neural network.
 Then during testing, we can have different configurations, e.g., when the dataset changes, by only augmenting the relevant parts, keeping all other training settings unchanged.
-When we decide to change some training parameters that are in the base configuration, the changes will be automatically reflected during testing, as long as these parameters are not override in the augmented configuration.
+When we decide to change some training parameters that are in the base configuration, the changes will be automatically reflected during testing, as long as these parameters are not overridden in the augmented configuration.

 Certain functionalities of this package are inspired by the initial codes done by Conner Pulling